 The Dialogue was the second held under APEC’s Regulatory Cooperation Assistance Mechanism (ARCAM).

 A report on the Dialogue outcomes was presented to APEC with a view to encouraging further progress on the initiative.
-The ASB continues to encourage APEC to support the alignment of regulatory frameworks in acknowledging advertising’s role in economic growth and the role that self-regulation plays in building consumer trust in the market.
+Ad Standards continues to encourage APEC to support the alignment of regulatory frameworks in acknowledging advertising’s role in economic growth and the role that self-regulation plays in building consumer trust in the market.
 The report recommendations also reflect the importance of reducing and preventing barriers to trade through the development of SROs on the basis of international best practice.

 For more information visit our blog.